knolukas/ct-solver-results/README.md

+# Experimental Results: VAT Chain-Transaction Cases in Austrian Tax Law

-Results of the experiments of the research paper:
+This repository contains the experimental results for the research paper:

-Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law
+**Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law**
-Author: Lukas Knogler, Austria, JKU

-In this repository we provide the results of our experiments.
+*Author: Lukas Knogler (Austria, Johannes Kepler University Linz)*

+## Overview

+In this project, we explore the application of large language models (LLMs) and knowledge graphs to resolve complex VAT chain-transaction cases, specifically within the context of Austrian tax law.

+## Contents

+The repository includes:

+- Results and outputs from various experiments conducted as part of the research.
+- Supporting files and data representations used in evaluating LLM-based approaches.

+> **Note:**
-Due to data protection we hat to censor some data.
-The censored data is available through the original sources.
+> Some data had to be censored to comply with data protection regulations.
+The original, uncensored data is available through the official sources referenced in the paper.

+## Citation

+If you use or reference this work, please cite the original paper:

+Lukas Knogler, "Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law", JKU Linz, Austria.

+## License

+->

+## Contact

+For questions or collaborations, please contact:
+📧 knogler.lukas@gmail.com